-To construct our spectral sequence using the bar resolution of $X$ we require that this resolution is homotopically well behaved, that is we will require it to be a Reedy cofibrant simplicial diagram.
-Note that if we simply take a cofibrant replacement of the bar resolution we will no longer be able to apply \Cref{prop:correct-bar} to deduce that the geometric realization of our resolution has the correct homotopy type.
-To show that the bar resolution is Reedy we will use a new and useful trick (\Cref{prop:trick}) which makes use of a closely related \emph{almost simplicial} diagram.
+To construct a spectral sequence using the bar resolution of $X$ we require that this resolution is homotopically well behaved, that is we will require it to be a Reedy cofibrant simplicial diagram as described below.
+If we were to simply take a Reedy cofibrant replacement of the bar resolution we would no longer be able to apply \Cref{prop:correct-bar} to deduce that the geometric realization of our resolution has the correct homotopy type.
+To show that a bar resolution is Reedy cofibrant we will apply a useful trick (\Cref{prop:trick}) which makes use of a closely related \emph{almost simplicial} diagram.

 Let $\Delta_0$ be the subcategory of $\Delta$ with the same objects but whose morphisms are those morphisms of linearly ordered sets which preserve the minimal element.
 The restriction morphism takes a simplicial object and forgets the $d_0$ face maps (those induced by injections missing the minimal element) while retaining all of the other structure.
-So one can think of a $\Delta^{\op}$ shaped diagram as an almost simplicial diagram, simply lacking the $d_0$ face maps.
+So one can think of a $\Delta^{\op}_0$-shaped diagram as almost a simplicial diagram; it simply lacks the $d_0$ face maps. \longsaveblockY{}

 \begin{defn} Let $X_\bul$ be in $\cC^{\Delta^{\op}}$ (resp.~$\cC^{\Delta^{\op}_0}$).
 The $n$th \emph{latching object} of $X_\bul$ is

 where the colimit is indexed over the non-identity surjections in $\Delta$ (this is equal to the set of non-identity surjections in $\Delta_0$). \end{defn}